dzervas/whynot.fail/content/post/making-pcbs-at-home-milling-the-first-layer-and-why-you-need-it.md

     4. Press `Scan` (the BIG button with the gear icon, NOT the small one)
     5. Do **NOT** press the small `Autolevel` button
  9. Start the cut
-10. After it's finished, load the `drill` file WITHOUT saving changes to previous file and WITHOUT deleting the probe mesh (it pops up 2 questions that you should both answer with No), change the tool and start the cut
+10. After it's finished, load the `drill` file WITHOUT saving changes to previous file and WITHOUT deleting the probe mesh (it pops up 2 questions that you should both answer with No) and change the tool
+11. Go to XY origin, wipe a bit the point under the cutter and do a regular probe to set the tool's offset and set `Z=0` after the probe touches
+12. Start the cut
-11. Repeat step 10 for milldrill and outline
+13. Repeat steps 10-12 for milldrill and outline
-12. Profit!
+14. Profit!

+To avoid breathing all the fiberglass cut you can have a small syringe filled with water and squirt some as the cuts go.
+It really helps keep everything super clean.

+Another idea is to squirt some WD-40 or cutting fluid during the cut - I haven't tested it but it sounds pretty good and maybe WD-40 isn't conductive (so you don't have to wipe it during probing for tool changes).
+An idea by [James](https://incoherency.co.uk/blog/).

 ## Configuring pcb2gcode